rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ![explorer](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-30.png)

-Past the transaction hash at search field, in the top of screen
+Past the transaction hash at search field, at the top of the screen

 ![search](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-31.png)